Betel nut beauty: Taiwanese betel nut culture

-Betel nut refers to the seed of Areca catechu, or betel palm, which, like Cocos nucifera (coconut palm), belongs to family Arecaceae.
-It is an evergreen tree whose trunk can grow as tall as twenty meters.
-The word binlan originated from Indonesian.
-Betel nut was initially used as a herbal plant, although in modern times it is mostly taken for its stimulating properties.
+The betel nut, also known as the areca nut, is the seed of Areca catechu, the betel palm.
+This tree, like the coconut palm (Cocos nucifera), belongs to the Arecaceae family.
+The betel palm is an evergreen tree whose trunk can grow to a height of up to 20 m.
+The word binlang is derived from the Indonesian word for the nut, pinang.
+The betel nut was once used primarily as a herbal remedy, although in modern times it is mostly taken for its stimulant properties.

 Betel nut chewing is a widespread practice in Taiwan, first introduced to the majority Han population by the native Taiwanese indigenous peoples.
 It is estimated that over a hundred billion New Taiwan dollars are spent annually on this product which has the colloquial name of "Taiwanese chewing gum".
 Frequent users are often called the "red-lip clan", since the residue often stains the lips and gums.
-According to the government's Council of Agriculture, as many as seventy farms have joined this lucrative pursuit by planting betel nut trees, which makes betel nut the most important economic crop in Taiwan since the 1990s.
-However, the upsurge of betel nut planting causes problems with soil and water conservation on the hillside land.
-It was also found that the Taiwanese way of consuming betel nut significantly enhances its potential to cause cancer.
+According to the government's Council of Agriculture, around seventy farms have joined this lucrative industry by planting betel nut trees, which has made the betel nut the most economically important crop in Taiwan since the 1990s.
+However, the increase in betel nut planting has caused problems with soil and water conservation on the hillside land.
+It has also been found that the Taiwanese method of consuming betel nut significantly enhances its potential to cause cancer.